 As a committee, we planned events to engage the congregation in open dialog about the treatment of LGBTQ persons in the Book of Discipline.
 We distributed and responded to survey questions documenting answers to many questions, provided books and information for study, held a “testimonial luncheon” for the congregation to hear first-hand experiences from fellow members, and organized small group studies for more intimate, meaningful conversation about LGBTQ issues and scripture.

 Key to our decision-making was the full support of our pastors.
 They provided guidance to the committee, helped us navigate the approval process, and assisted in laying the foundation for biblical study of the subject in Sunday sermons and individual conversations.

 On September 11 we took a “straw poll” of the congregation to determine whether we could move forward with an official vote or if we had more work to do.
 The poll indicated that we were ready!

 On October 30, 2016 we held an All Church Conference, and with 95% acceptance voted to become a local, reconciling church!

-While becoming a Reconciling Ministry was a huge step for our congregation, our work has only just begun.
+While becoming a Reconciling Ministry was a long and arduous process, our work has only just begun.